 - Embedding the report on another website

-It’s ok if you don’t want to set up your Data Studio reports.
-We prepared a set of Facebook pages Insights report templates for Data Studio covering all the possible use cases so you don’t have to.
+It’s ok if you want to design your own Data Studio report.
+Still, we’ve prepared a set of Facebook pages Insights report templates for Data Studio covering all the possible use cases so you can avoid creating them from the very beginning.